dlab-berkeley/Bash-Git/git_challenge.md

 # Git Challenge 2

-1. Create a repository on your GitHub account.
+1. Create an example repository on your GitHub account.

 2. git clone this repository to your computer.